abhaysp95/Note-Taking/setup_ojs.md

 As mentioned in it's official website, `Open Journal Systems (OJS) is an open source software application for managing and publishing scholarly journals.`

-You can checkout official webiste [here](https://pkp.sfu.ca/ojs/) for more info or visit its github repo [here](https://github.com/pkp/ojs).
+You can checkout official website [here](https://pkp.sfu.ca/ojs/) for more info or visit its github repo [here](https://github.com/pkp/ojs).

 ## Setup LAMP